ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/create-custom-sensitive-info-type-edm.md

 o	Write access to location for storing hashed data. o	Access to Microsoft Azure Service and ability to write to Azure Storage Blob.  <<Could we add more specific pointers here?>>

-1. Go to [https://WHATGOESHERE](https://WHATGOESHERE) and download the EDM Upload Agent (EdmUploadAgent)
+1. Go to [https://WHATGOESHERE](https://WHATGOESHERE) and download the EDM Upload Agent (EdmUploadAgent.exe).

 ## Part 3: Hash the sensitive data and upload it